I-Am-Timothy-Williams/pythonmma2025/README.md

 The bottom section of the **Dashboard** displays profiles that are matched and pushed to you based on your personal data.
 The app calculates and identifies the best matches using a similarity score derived from your interests and those of other users.

-- You can swipe the profile card left or right, or press the **X** or **heart** icon to indicate interest in the displayed profile and view the next one.
+- You can swipe the profile card left or right to indicate interest in the displayed profile and view the next one.
 - There is a limit on how many profiles you can view based on your filters and the similarity of your interests.

 <div align="center">